radj307/ARRCON/README.md

   - You can also use the `-f <filepath>` or `--file <filepath>` options to specify a scriptfile, which is executed line-by-line after any commands passed on the commandline.

 ## Options
+Options can be specified anywhere on the commandline, and must use a dash `-` delimiter.
 | Commandline Option / Flag   | Description                                              |
 |-----------------------------|:---                                                      |
 |`-H <Address>`               | Specify the RCON server's IP address or hostname.